-Thus, the 2018 vegetation surveys substantially completed the previous list of trees and shrubs.
-The checklist now includes a total of 123 trees/shrubs with their scientific and Konongo names.
+These 2018 vegetation surveys enabled the completion of the previous inventory of trees and shrubs.
+The inventory now includes a total of 123 trees/shrubs with their scientific and Konongo names.

-“The habitats of the Miombo de la Mlele BKZ are well protected.
-No signs of recent poaching have been detected and no logging has taken place in the last five years (…), mainly due to the community management of the beekeeping area, to regular patrols, but also to the support of beekeeping activities and the awareness campaign conducted by the project.”
+“The habitats of Miombo de la Mlele BKZ are well protected.
+No recent sign of poaching was detected and no logging happened in the last five years (…), particularly because of the community management of the beekeeping area, regular patrols, but also the support for beekeeping activities and the awareness campaign carried out by the project.”
 Dr. Urs Bloesch, 2018.

-Baseline study at Rungwa River and Kululu – Community forests management of the Rungwa corridor project, 2018-2028.
+Rungwa River and Kululu Baseline Study – Community-based management project of the Rungwa corridor forests, 2018-2028.

-Here is a video in English where Dr. Bloesch presents the transect method which is specially adapted for large areas such as Rungwa River (2100 km2) and Kululu (880km2).
+In this English-spoken video, Dr. Bloesch presents the transect method, specially adapted for large areas like the Rungwa River (2100km2) area, and Kululu (880km2).